antonk52/wp-preset/wp-content/plugins/updraftplus/readme.txt

 * Site duplicator/migrator: can copy sites, and (with add-on) duplicate them at new locations
 * Restores and migrates backup sets from other backup plugins (Premium) (currently supported: BackWPUp, BackupWordPress, Simple Backup, WordPress Backup To Dropbox)
 * Files and database backups can have separate schedules
+* Remotely control your backups on every site from a single dashboard with UpdraftCentral - <a href="https://updraftcentral.com">hosted for you</a> or <a href="https://wordpress.org/plugins/updraftcentral/">self-hosted</a>
 * Failed uploads are automatically resumed/retried
 * Large sites can be split into multiple archives
 * Select which files to backup (plugins, themes, content, other)